Avira Review: Quick Expert Summary

 Avira’s full scan barely affected my CPU compared to other antiviruses.
 It only took up around 20-25% of my CPU power, which is nothing compared to when I tested Panda and McAfee on my PC — which both took up over 50% of my CPU when running a virus scan.
 With Avira, I was able to use my PC as normal when the scan was running, so I could edit videos and browse YouTube without any system slow downs.

-Avira Antivirus Mobile App:
+Avira Mobile App

 - Wi-Fi network scanning.
-Ensures Wi-Fi connections are safe to use.

 Avira Customer Support